joelwetzel/Hubitat-AudioVideo/README.md

 This is an area of functionality that is less developed (by Hubitat and the community) than things like lights, locks, motions sensors, etc.  Hubitat supports some smart receivers, but not a lot else.

+It's also only barely supported by the hardware makers.
+Some TVs can connect to HomeKit, but open APIs are scarce.
+Some AVRs allow connection over telnet.
+Soundbars generally don't.
+Streaming devices are hit-and-miss for integrations.

 My efforts certainly don't solve it all, but solved my own use cases.
 Hopefully it can provide inspiration so that either Hubitat or the community can develop a larger set of tools.

 ## Context